JuliaCI/PkgTemplates.jl/docs/src/developer.md

 But what about dependencies within the same stage?
 In this case, we have [`priority`](@ref) to define which plugins go when.
-The [`Git`](@ref) plugin also uses this function to lower its priority, so that even if other plugins generate files in their posthooks, they still get committed.
+The [`Git`](@ref) plugin also uses this function to lower its posthook's priority, so that even if other plugins generate files in their posthooks, they still get committed (provided that those plugins didn't set an even lower priority).

 ```@docs
 prehook